andiwirz/com.mova-dreame.mower/README.md

 - **Homey Pro (2023)** or newer — the app requires Homey firmware `≥ 12.0.0`
 - An active MOVA or Dreame account with at least one linked mower
 - Internet access (the integration communicates via the official cloud API)

+## Troubleshooting

+### Password changed — device shows "Unavailable"

+The app uses an OAuth token to communicate with the MOVA / Dreame cloud.
+If you change your password in the manufacturer app, the server invalidates the token and the mower device in Homey will show as *Unavailable*.

+**Fix — no need to remove and re-add the device:**

+1. Open the **Homey** app and go to **Devices**.
+2. Long-press the mower and tap **Repair** (wrench icon).
+3. Enter your updated email and password.
+4. Tap **Sign In & Restore Connection**.

+The connection is restored immediately.
+All settings, capabilities, and flows remain unchanged.

+---

 ## Pairing